scriptkitties/fglt/irc.md

 ## Shit `#sqt` says

+### 2017

+> &lt;tejr&gt; i have been writing vim plugins
+> &lt;tejr&gt; hel!!
+> &lt;tejr&gt; s/l/lp/
+> &lt;ShadowM00n&gt; and lo', he happen'd upon a vision
+> &lt;tejr&gt; sir i perceive by this editor in my hand that i am condemned to configure and thence write pluggins and i find myself afraid to do the former and unable to do the latter
+> &lt;ShadowM00n&gt; why not willing to configure, since this editor is attended to by so many options?
+> &lt;tejr&gt; because i fear this ad-hoc, byzantine scripting language will sink me lower than the grave, and i shall fall into Topkek

 ### 2019

+> &lt;tyil&gt; Dwarf: There’s big penises and there’s small penises, but the best penis of all...
+> &lt;tyil&gt; is happenis
+> &lt;Dwarf&gt; aw

 > &lt;kline&gt; the only time you scored above average on your tests was the
 > chromosome count you fucking mongoloid